hth313/OS4/doc/functions.rst

 non-programmable function.

 For secondary functions the address of the XADR is not enough.
-We also need to keep the bank it is located in, so the XADR for a secondary function is actually two addresses.
-The bank is represented by a pointer to the bank switcher routine associated with the secondary FAT header which points the secondary FAT the function belongs to.
-This allows for switching to the correct bank before accessing the first locations.
+We also need to know the bank it is located in, so the XADR for a secondary function is actually two addresses.
+The bank is represented by a pointer to the bank switcher routine associated with the secondary FAT header (which points the secondary FAT the function belongs to).
+This allows for switching to the correct bank to access the FAT and the function itself.

 By execution token
 ------------------